zeppaman/KerasUI/README.md

 - create the admin user using `python manage.py createsuperuser`
 - navigate to http://127.0.0.1:8000/

+this requires python 3+, if you have multiple version installed please change the script according (i.e. pip3).

 **how to manage dataset**

 Keras UI allow to upload dataset items (image) into the web application.
 You can do it one by one or adding a zip file with many images in one shot.
 It manages multiple dataset so you can keep things separates.